-The CFSRE offers forensic science internships at its location in Willow Grove, PA and we are accepting applications.
-The internship program is designed to provide students and recent graduates with an opportunity to receive hands-on learning by performing mock casework and validation studies.
-This includes experience working under chain of custody, data analysis, report writing, and testimony.
-This internship helps develop the laboratory, management, and communication skills needed to prepare students for a career in forensic science.
+The CFSRE offers forensic science internships at our Horsham, PA location, with applications opening in December 2025.
+This program provides undergraduate students, graduate students, and recent graduates with hands-on laboratory experience through mock casework and validation studies.
+Interns gain skills in chain of custody, evidence handling, data analysis, report writing, and courtroom testimony.
+The experience is designed to strengthen laboratory, management, and communication competencies essential for a career in forensic science.

 Subject Area Expertise